polterguy/lizzie/docs/introduction.md

 sure of that you actually want to evaluate it.
 Internally in Lizzie, this is actually done by creating a wrapper function invocation, that decorates our inner function invocation, and returns that decorated function invocation when referencing the symbol.
+For expensive functions, that might perform expensive IO operations for instance, this little trick can significantly improve your performance.

-For expensive functions, that might perform expensive IO operations for instance, this little trick can significantly improve performance.
-For the record, if the above code is all Greek to you, it simply declares a variable named `foo`, and assigns the _"anonymous function"_ returned from the `function` invocation to the value of `foo`.
-Our `foo` function can take one parameter, and internally within our `foo` function we can de-reference this argument's value as `bar`.
+**FYI** - If the above code is all Greek to you, it simply declares a variable named `foo`, and assigns the _"anonymous function"_ returned from the `function` invocation to the value of `foo`.
+Our `foo` function can take one parameter, and within our `foo` function we can de-reference this argument's value as `bar`.
-Since `bar` happens to be a function, that internally invokes `write`, we can evaluate `bar` internally in our `foo` function, which is what we do the above code after we first write _"foo is invoked"_ to the console.
+Since `bar` happens to be a function, that internally invokes `write`, we can evaluate `bar` in our `foo` function, which is what we do in the above code _after_ we first write _"foo is invoked"_ to the console.
+For this reason the evaluation of our `bar` function actually occurs _after_ we have written _"foo is invoked"_ to the console, even though we have created our function invocation as an argument to our `foo` function.

 The above syntax might seem a little bit weird, but realize that Lizzie is entirely built upon _"Symbolic Delegates"_, which are kind of like S-Expressions